Igwe of Nnewi kingdom: History

 The first chiefdom of Nnewi was established under the reign of Mmaku in 1498 in Otolo, Mmaku's place of origin.
 He was married to Ifenweugwu, and was succeeded by their son, Ikenga, following Mmaku's death in 1529.
-Ikenga, who married Ifite, was succeed by his own son, Nnewi, in 1577.
+Ikenga, who married Ifite, was succeeded by his own son, Nnewi, in 1577.

 Chief Otolo, the sixth chief of Nnewi, reigned from 1631–1639.
 He had many sons: Enem, followed by Nnofo, Eziogwugwu / Eziegbelu, Diaba, Umuzu and Nnangana / Nganaga.
 He was succeeded by Enem on his deathbed.
 He had three sons – Ogbe, Dogonu and Dunu Sie - but was succeeded by his younger brother Nnofo, who became the eighth chief of Nnewi in 1651.

 Nnofo (and not Umu Enem who are the descendant of the first son of Otolo) then became the ruling family of Otolo.
 The position Nnofos, the owners of Ndi-Ichie akwa, occupy in Otolo is definitely not as of right but of accident, just as the engulfment of Uru, for example, with Umu Dim was a matter of chance.
 Nnofo was to have been succeeded on his death by Eze Nwana had the latter not been earlier expelled by the former, his father, as a result of a serious offence he committed.
 When Nnofo therefore died, Udude succeeded him as the ninth chief, and had many sons as follows: Eze Agha, Ukadibia, Dala who, like Nluonu, committed an ewe offence, Eze Nnebo, Eze Aghagwo, Eze kali, Eze Dunu.
 The descendants of these seven sons are known today as Udude Ama Nasaa.

 When Udude died, his first son, Eze Agha, became the tenth chief.
 The eleventh chief after Eze Agha was his first son Eze Agha jnr who, like Okpala, was not an able ruler.
 He therefore gave up his rule and Eze Nnwa, his brother, became the twelfth chief of Nnewi.
 One of the wives of Eze Nnwa was uduji the mother of Eze Oguine.
 She was married from Ezi Abubo in Abubo.
 Eze Oguine took his father’s place when he died and became the thirteenth chief of Nnewi.
 He like his father married many wives.
 Eze Oguine’s sons were, first Eze Chukwu the son of a woman called Onyebuchi, Eze Enwe the son of a woman called Nwakannwa, Ukatu the son of Akuabunwa, Ilechukwu and many others.